Cj4y/Cj4y/README.md

 </a>
 <br />

-🤓 Hi, I'm a recent software engineering graduate from the University of Ottawa, Canada.
+🤓 I'm a recent software engineering graduate from the University of Ottawa, Canada.
    🚚 I'm moving to Vancouver !

 🗺️ I'm an aspiring globe-traveler with well-developed interpersonal and technical skills.